cypress-io/cypress-documentation/content/api/commands/intercept.md

 but unfilled if the request was stubbed with a response.

-Clicking on a request that matched a `cy.intercept()` will print additional information about the request and response:
+Clicking on a request that matched a `cy.intercept()` will print additional information about the request and response to the console:

 <DocsImage src="/img/api/intercept/console-props.png" alt="Screenshot of cy.intercept console output"></DocsImage>